iptv-org/awesome-iptv/README.md

 - [TDTChannels](https://www.tdtchannels.com/) - Live channels from Spain and international.
 - [OnlineStream.live](https://onlinestream.live/) - Live TV and radio channels from Hungary.
 - [photocall](https://photocall.tv/) - Live TV channels from all over the world.
+- [IPTV list](https://shen-yu.github.io/iptv-list) - List of IPTV channels with the option to play them directly in the browser.
+- [Tele.Lollo](https://farina00.github.io/tele.lollo) - Tiny website to stream a curated list of italian television channels.

 ## Channel data sources